 How the UK is helping to capture the cosmos

 Located on a mountaintop in Chile, the NSF-DOE Vera C. Rubin Observatory sits at 2,647 metres above sea level.
-This brand new astronomical facility is in the final stages of completion and will become operational during 2025.
+This brand new astronomical facility is in the final stages of completion and will soon become operational.

 Using the largest digital camera ever built, the Rubin Observatory will conduct a 10-year survey of the southern sky, known as the Legacy Survey of Space and Time (LSST).
 As a key collaborator, LSST:UK is helping to make this groundbreaking survey possible.

-Under the umbrella of the LSST:UK Science Centre (LUSC), in institutions around the UK, our team is addressing a number of scientific and technical challenges.
+Our team is addressing a number of scientific and technical challenges under the umbrella of the LSST:UK Science Centre (LUSC) in institutions around the UK.
 LSST:UK is funded by the Science and Technologies Facilities Council (STFC).